cisco-en-programmability/dnacenter_splunk_add_on_app/README.md

 The repo includes:
  - dnac_rest_apis.py - code that will run on Splunk Enterprise to collect the device inventory (used for reachability reporting), and device health
- - dnacenter_splunk_dashbboard.xml - sample Splunk dashboard that will display real time:
+ - dnacenter_splunk_dashboard.xml - sample Splunk dashboard that will display real time:
-   - sumamry device health, during the past 60 minutes
+   - summary device health, during the past 60 minutes
    - device reachability, during the past 60 minutes
    - events received from Cisco DNA Center, during the past 30 days